Gustav Landauer: Early life and education (1870–1891)

-Between 1888 and 1890, Landauer studied at the University of Heidelberg and then the University of Berlin, showing little interest in formal studies but actively participating in student literary and philosophical societies.
-His primary concern was personal autonomy rather than political or social issues.
-During this time, he was profoundly influenced by the works of Henrik Ibsen and Friedrich Nietzsche.
+Between 1888 and 1891, Landauer studied Germanics, philosophy, and history at the University of Heidelberg, the University of Berlin, and the University of Strasbourg.
+He became proficient in French and English and developed a deep interest in the writers of the German Romantic period.
+His studies were also shaped by the works of Henrik Ibsen and Friedrich Nietzsche.
 Ibsen's dramas, particularly An Enemy of the People and Ghosts, appealed to Landauer for their depiction of the creative individual struggling against a philistine bourgeois society.
-Nietzsche's philosophy, which Landauer studied intensively at the University of Strasbourg in the winter semester of 1890–1891, provided a crucial bridge from his earlier passive aestheticism to later activism.
+Nietzsche's philosophy, which Landauer studied intensively, provided a crucial bridge from his earlier passive aestheticism to later activism.
 Nietzsche's emphasis on life affirmation, the "will to power" (interpreted by Landauer as voluntarism and self-transformation), and the critique of Schopenhauer's pessimism deeply resonated with him.
-In an early 1891 article, "Die Religiöse Jugenderziehung" ("The Religious Education of Youth"), Landauer articulated a Nietzschean-influenced view where God is embodied in the ideals humans posit for themselves and strive to achieve through willed self-development.
-While accepting Nietzsche's critique of socialist materialism at this point, Landauer could not embrace a purely egoistic individualism, already feeling the pull of human solidarity and the romantic, völkisch idea of the individual rooted in community and nation.
-His 1891 article stressed the connection of each individual with the "entire organic and inorganic world" and posited the ethical and spiritual elevation of all mankind as a solution to the "social problem", rather than mere economic improvement.